syncfusion-content/javascript-docs/js/ReportViewer/Report-Parameters.md

 # Report Parameters

 The ReportViewer has support to add report Parameters to ReportViewer at runtime.
 The ReportViewer has `parameters` property that is the list of ReportParameter type to add collection of report parameters to it.
-You can add report parameters when creating ReportViewer control in javascript platform.
+You can add report parameters when creating ReportViewer control in JavaScript platform.

 The following code example illustrates how to add ReportParameter at control creation.